bhadrinath95/graphql/README.md

 ## Query

-•	Queries are used for getting data from the database.
+•	Queries are used for getting data from the database. <br />
-•	We can get either one single record we can filter the record or we can have all the records.
+•	We can get either one single record we can filter the record or we can have all the records. <br />

 ```graphql
 query AllMovies {